Holiday rentals in North East Derbyshire

 Barn

-4.78 out of 5 average rating, 188 reviews
+4.76 out of 5 average rating, 189 reviews

-Stretton Hall Farm - The Snug
+Stretton Hall Farm - The Nook

 Our holiday cottages & glamping pods are located on our 100 acre farm on the edge of the Peak District.
-The Snug is a modern barn conversion with a luxurious interior, designed to make it feel like a home away from home.
-Secluded down a 1/4 mile private driveway in a courtyard with the other cottages, the Snug has a quiet feel to it where you can truly relax.
+The Nook is a modern barn conversion with a luxurious interior, designed to make it feel like a home away from home.
+Secluded down a 1/4 mile private driveway in a courtyard with the other cottages, the Nook has a quiet feel to it where you can truly relax.
 We are contractor friendly, please message us for work stays that are Monday to Friday.

 Popular amenities for North East Derbyshire holiday rentals